melo936/ChromiumHardening/flags/chrome-command-line.md

 If WebGL is necessary, you can disable WebGL2 instead of disabling the whole "WebGL system"
 > --disable-webgl2

+#### Can not log into websites

+Some websites may prevent you from signing in as you are detected as a robot, like Google and SoundCloud.

+Remove `--disable-notifications`

 #### WebAssembly

 Some websites may require WebAssembly to work (Figma, for example)